Melting of heavy quarkonia in QGP using deep neural networks: Results and Discussion

 For charmonium, our calculations yield a dissociation temperature range for the ground state $J/\psi$ of approximately $T_d \in [1.13, 1.30]\,T_c$.
 This moderate survival window reflects the fact that, while the $J/\psi$ is more tightly bound than its excited counterparts, its binding energy is still significantly smaller than that of $\Upsilon(1S)$, rendering it more sensitive to color screening and collisional broadening.
 This theoretical range aligns well with spectral function results from lattice QCD studies~\cite{Mocsy:2007jz} and recent phenomenological analyses that include non-perturbative corrections.
 Experimentally, the ALICE and CMS collaborations have reported a clear but incomplete suppression of the $J/\psi$ yield in heavy-ion collisions.
 Specifically, the nuclear modification factor $R_{AA}(J/\psi)$ remains at about 0.6-0.7 for semi-central Pb--Pb events at the LHC~\cite{ALICE:2016flj}, indicating that a non-negligible fraction of $J/\psi$ states persist through the QGP phase.
 Moreover, the measured elliptic flow $v_2$ of $J/\psi$ mesons is finite, typically around 0.05-0.1~ \cite{CMS:2016mah}, supporting the idea that some fraction of $J/\psi$ production originates from regeneration via recombination of deconfined charm quarks in the late stages of QGP evolution~\cite{ALICE:2016flj}.
 Our calculated survival window, therefore, naturally accommodates both the direct production of primordial $J/\psi$ that survive color screening and the regenerated component that forms near hadronization.

-The excited charmonium state $\psi(2S)$, however, shows a much weaker binding and thus a very limited survival probability in the QGP.
-In our framework, both dissociation criteria predict $T_d$ near or below the critical temperature, confirming that even mild thermal fluctuations can completely screen its binding potential.
-This is consistent with the striking experimental observation by the CMS collaboration~\cite{CMS:2016psi2S} that the $\psi(2S)$ is significantly more suppressed than the $J/\psi$ in Pb--Pb collisions at $\sqrt{s_{NN}} = 5.02$~TeV, with an $R_{AA}$ well below 0.2 in central collisions.
-The enhanced suppression relative to the ground state highlights the importance of the binding energy hierarchy and medium-induced imaginary potential in explaining the sequential melting pattern.
+The excited charmonium state $\psi(2S)$, however, shows a much weaker binding and thus a very limited survival probability in the QGP. { In our framework, both dissociation criteria predict $T_d$ near or below the critical temperature, $T_c$, confirming that even mild thermal fluctuations can completely screen its binding potential.
+Since our framework is not applicable to the confined region, we can not comment on that.} However, this is consistent with the striking experimental observation by the CMS collaboration~\cite{CMS:2016psi2S} that the $\psi(2S)$ is significantly more suppressed than the $J/\psi$ in Pb--Pb collisions at $\sqrt{s_{NN}} = 5.02$~TeV, with an $R_{AA}$ well below 0.2 in central collisions.
+The enhanced suppression relative to the ground state underscores the significance of the binding energy hierarchy and the medium-induced imaginary potential in explaining the sequential melting pattern.

 Taken together, our predicted hierarchy based on the ranges reads:

 which aligns with the sequential suppression pattern observed in $R_{AA}$ measurements at RHIC and LHC~\cite{CMS:2012aa,ALICE:2016flj}